 This course provides an introduction to polysomnography or sleep studies.
 Students learn the technical aspects of running all-night sleep studies and the classification of sleep disorders that will be discussed during lecture.
-Laboratory sessions will provide the opportunity for practicing monitor placement and scoring of studies.
+Students will practice monitor placement and scoring of studies.